VimsRocz/IMU/docs/MATLAB/Task6_MATLAB.md

-# MATLAB Pipeline – Task 6 Truth Overlay
+# MATLAB Pipeline – Task 6 State Overlay

-`MATLAB/Task_6.m` visualises the Kalman filter output from Task 5 against the logged ground truth.
+`MATLAB/Task_6.m` visualises the Kalman filter output from Task 5 against the raw state trajectory.
 It mirrors the Python implementation and uses the standard legend names described in [PlottingChecklist](../PlottingChecklist.md).

 ## Overview